 For combat arms, you can't find a civilian equivalent, so what can you compare it to?
 If you want to be a tanker or submariner, the military is the only game in town, and you're getting the intangible benefits of a unique job you love to do.

 Direct deposit is mandatory for military pay.
 You should already have a bank account set up before you leave for basic training, and bring your account information and an ATM/debit card with you.

 During your in-processing, you will complete paperwork to begin your military pay.
-Military personnel is paid on the 1st and 15th of each month.
-If those days fall on a non-duty day, you are paid on the duty day, preceding.
+Military personnel are paid on the 1st and 15th of each month.
+If those days fall on a non-duty day, you are paid on the preceding duty day.
 Your pay is direct-deposited into your bank account.

 So, when will you receive your first paycheck?
 Estimate that the first paycheck won't be deposited until a full 30 days after arrival.
-That way, if you're paid before that, it's an unexpected surprise, and if it takes the entire 30 days, it's what you were expecting anyway.
+If you're paid before that, it's an unexpected surprise, and if it takes the entire 30 days, it's what you were expecting anyway.